BigVBetting/monetizing-guide/Investment.md

 Which means if you bet $10 as a unit, this will be profit of $170 in 10 days, If you bet $26 as a unit, like me, that'll be profit of $442.

+# Who should be considering to invest?
-So if you're unit size is larger or equal to me, this investment doesn't sounds so bad at all.
+If your **regular unit is larger than $30**, this investment doesn't sounds so bad at all.
 One of the interested investor in this group is betting $260 per unit, that automatically translate into a profit of $4,420.